 The introductory page of the Housing section lays out the most basic requirements for housing and caring for Crested Geckos.
-Here we will discuss the next step up.
+Here we will discuss the next step up: simple, cheap plastic tubs.

-There is nothing wrong with these simple enclosures, and in fact this is probably how the majority of Crested Geckos in captivity are kept, so if this option sounds most appealing to you, your geckos should do just fine with it.
+There is nothing wrong with these simple enclosures.
+In fact, this is probably how the majority of Crested Geckos in captivity are kept as breeders and hatchlings, before being sent to their permanent home.
+If this option sounds most appealing to you, your geckos should do just fine with it.

 The $2 Setup